- 3.5–4.3 in

 Breeding pairs of Ruby-Crowned Kinglets stay together for two months, until their chicks fledge.
 Ruby-Crowned Kinglets use their long, bubbly, and amazingly loud songs to establish territories; this is more energy efficient than chasing and less dangerous than fighting.
 They can be recognized by a constant flicking of their wings.

-Ruby-crowned Kinglets are common and their numbers are stable, according to the North American Breeding Bird Survey.
-The global breeding population is an estimated 90 million, according to Partners in Flight, with 72 percent of these spending part of the year in the U.S., 81 percent breeding in Canada, and 26 percent wintering in Mexico.
-They are a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Ruby-crowned Kinglets are common and their numbers have been stable since 1966, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 90 million with 72 percent spending some part of the year in the U.S., 81 percent in Canada, and 26 percent wintering in Mexico.
+They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 Kinglets seem to handle human disturbance and habitat fragmentation fairly well, though logging and wildfire may reduce their numbers.
 Their wide use of habitats in winter helps them tolerate human disturbances.

 Short-distance migrant.
 Ruby-crowned Kinglets breed across far northern North America as well as the western mountains.
 Most migrate to the southern and southwestern United States and Mexico for the winter—but some mountain populations in the West simply move to lower elevations during the cold months.